-The 33976 device provides the ability to automatically and independently return each of the two pointers to the zero position via the RTZR and RTZCR SPI commands.
-An automatic RTZ is initiated using the RZ0, RZ1, and RZ2 bits provided the RZ4 bit is a logic [0].
-Unconditional RTZ movement is initiated using the RZ0, RZ1, and RZ2 bits provided the RZ4 bit is a logic [1].
+The 33970 device provides the ability to automatically and independently return each of the two pointers to the zero position via the RTZR and RTZCR SPI commands.
+An automatic RTZ is initiated using the RZ0, RZ1, and RZ2 bits.
+Unconditional RTZ movement is initiated using the RZ0, RZ2, and RZ4 bits.
 During an RTZ event, all commands related to the gauge being returned are ignored until the pointer has successfully zeroed or the RTZR bit RZ1 is written to disable the event.
 Once an RTZ event is initiated, the device reports back via the SO pin that an RTZ is underway.